 What Parents Should Know About Children Bicycling To School

-As school is back in session, parents and groups involved in Palm Beach County schools are attempting to get traffic problems under control – urging more parents and students to start walking and biking to school.
+As school is back in session in Florida, parents and groups involved in Palm Beach County schools are attempting to get traffic problems under control – urging more parents and students to start walking and biking to school.

 School officials have received many complaints about the traffic problems around the school, but there is a bigger issue at hand.

-Children on bicycles are hard to see, which could lead to bicycle accidents.
+Children on bicycles are hard to see, which could lead to Florida bicycle accidents.

 Since 2004, South Florida Commuter Services has been teamed up with school district officials to implement the commuter group’s SchoolPool program, and they hope to expand to Broward County, Martin County, and St. Lucie County this year.